Big Pit- a real coal mine to descend

 Hay has become world famous for its secondhand and antiquarian bookshops.
 At present there are approximately thirty major bookshops in the town some specialising whilst others carry general stock.
 The town also has a number of attractive little boutiques.
 In general its quirky shopping is not possible to resist!

 The last week of May each year sees the excellent International Festival of Literature when the town is jam packed with famous writers, broadcasters and their fans.
 Accommodation in the busy town is at a premium at this time but if you are willing to drive a little further, or if you only want to attend a select few events, Monmouthshire Cottages are ideally suited.
-Vanilla Cottage is under an hour away via Crickhowell whilst Foxes Reach and Tintern Abbey Cottage another 20 minutes.
-We go to the Festival ourselves and its easy.
+We go to the Festival ourselves and its and easy day trip.

 Latest News